GeraMartinez94/Scrapping_Final_Geopolitical_Test/README.md

 Result:

 Upon executing the script, an Excel file (formato_wide_geopriskinder.xlsx) will be generated in the project directory.
 This file will contain the Geopolitical Risk Index data in a wide format, ready for use in other analysis or visualization tools.

+**Libraries Used:**

+requests: For making HTTP requests.
+beautifulsoup4: For parsing HTML.
+pandas: For data manipulation and analysis (DataFrames).
+openpyxl: For writing and modifying Excel files.